-For example, if a QLP with a 31 March year end earned \$10m more telecommunications services revenue in the quarter ending 30 June 2017 than it did in the quarter ending 30 June 2016, the timing adjustment would be \$10m.
+For example, if a QLP with a 31 March year end earned \$10m more telecommunications services revenue in the quarter ending 30 June 2018 than it did in the quarter ending 30 June 2017, the timing adjustment would be \$10m.

-- total cost of non-telecommunications goods and services included in gross telecommunications services revenue (step (i)).
-60 - 34.
-The QLP must provide explanations of any material differences between the revenue disclosed in the most recent statutory financial statements and the revenue disclosed in Template 1, that are not due to the timing adjustment in step (e). - 35.
+- 34.1 estimates of gross telecommunications services revenue (step (f)); - 34.2 total payments made to other QLPs (step (g)); - 34.3 total payments made to non-QLPs for services initially provided by a QLP (step (h)); and - 34.4 total cost of non-telecommunications goods and services included in gross telecommunications services revenue (step (i)). - 35.
+The QLP must provide explanations of any material differences between the revenue disclosed in the most recent statutory financial statements and the revenue disclosed in Template 1, that are not due to the timing adjustment in step (e). - 36.
 If the QLP does not have separate statutory financial statements, it must disclose the total audited revenue of its business for the financial year and reconcile this to the gross telecommunications services revenue disclosed in step (f).